Dlloydev/Toggle/README.md

 ## Examples (Wokwi)

-- Do a trial run for evaluation.
+- Do a test run for evaluation.
 - Your suggestions, Issues and Discussions are welcome [here](https://github.com/Dlloydev/Toggle).

 | ESP32-S2                                                     | UNO                                                          |